jielabs/CarND-Traffic-Sign-Classifier-Project/report.md

 * Which parameters were tuned?
 How were they adjusted and why?
   * I tuned batch size (64, 128, 256), and it didn't change too much.
-  * I tuned number of epoches.
-It become pretty stable after 50 epoches, but to be consistent over different experiments, I used 100 epoches.
+  * I tuned number of epochs.
+It became pretty stable after 50 epoches, but to be consistent over different experiments, I used 100 epoches.
   * I also tuned the learning rate, such as 0.01, 0.001 and 0.0001.
 The smaller, the longer to run.
 If the learning rate is too big, the performance is not very stable.
 I found 0.001 is a good choice for both accuracy and speed.
-  * I considered to change the kernal size of the convolution layers, but didn't really do it because 5x5 seems good enough now.
+  * I considered to change the kernel size of the convolution layers, but didn't really do it because 5x5 seems good enough now.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
   * Convolution layer work well because it can capture important spatial features of the signs.
 Dropout layer can help because it reduces the overfitting.